bin-guo/bin-guo.github.io/index.md

 # About Me
 I am an assistant professor at the Computer Science Department of [Trent University](https://www.trentu.ca/cois/) starting in Jan.
 2024.
 Also, I am an adjunct assistant professor at the Computing & Software Department of [McMaster University](https://www.eng.mcmaster.ca/cas/).
 Before that, I was a postdoctoral fellow at [McMaster University](https://dailynews.mcmaster.ca/) from May 2023 to Dec.
 2023.
 I obtained my Ph.D. degree in Computer Science from [McMaster University](https://dailynews.mcmaster.ca/) in May 2023.
 I obtained my Master's degree in Applied Computer Science from [Winnipeg University](https://www.uwinnipeg.ca/) in May 2018.

-My research area is mainly focus on parallel and distributed computing on especially on graph algorithms and graph mining.
-Recently, I am also interested in the computer security for data graph analytics.
-My favorite conferences are ICPP, SPAA, PPoPP, VLDB, ICDE.
+My research area mainly focused on parallel and distributed computing, especially on graph algorithms and graph mining.
+Recently, I have been interested in computer security for data graph analytics.
+My favorite conferences are ICPP, SPAA, PPoPP, VLDB, and ICDE.
 My favorite journals are [The Journal of Supercompouting](https://link.springer.com/journal/11227) and [IEEE Transactions on Parallel and Distributed Systems (TPDS)](https://www.computer.org/csdl/journal/td).

-I always work at the Peterborough campus of Trent University in person; my Email address is [binguo\[at\]trentu.ca](mailto:binguo@trentu.ca) and my name on the department website is [here](https://www.trentu.ca/cois/faculty-research).
+I work at the Peterborough campus of Trent University in person; my Email address is [binguo\[at\]trentu.ca](mailto:binguo@trentu.ca) and my name on the department website is [here](https://www.trentu.ca/cois/faculty-research).
 As an adjunct assistant professor at McMaster University, my Email address is [guob15\[at\]mcmaster.ca](mailto:guob15@mcmaster.ca) and my name on the department website is [here](https://www.eng.mcmaster.ca/cas/people/adjuncts-and-associates/).

+<span style="color:red;">Currely, I am recruiting highly motivated Master's and PhD students.
+For details see my section "Recruit Students" </span>

 ---